-Informal probate is an administrative proceeding and is processed by a Massachusetts Uniform Probate Code (MUPC) Magistrate instead of a judge.
-Hearings aren't required or allowed by the court.
-Informal probate can be an expedited process if all the requirements of the law are met.
-A Magistrate can issue an informal order as early as 7 days after the decedent’s death.
+Informal probate is an administrative proceeding, which means that it is processed by a Massachusetts Uniform Probate Code (MUPC) Magistrate instead of a judge.
+The court doesn’t allow hearings for this process.
+Informal probate can be a faster process if you meet all the requirements.
+A magistrate can issue an informal order as early as 7 days after the decedent’s (the person who has died) death.

-- There is a spouse, heir, or devisee that is incapacitated or a minor and not represented by a conservator, or a guardian who is not the petitioner.
+- Any spouse, heir, or devisee that is incapacitated or a minor is represented by a conservator, or a guardian who isn't the person filing for probate

-Formal probate matters are typically heard by a judge and may involve one or more hearings before the court.
-Formal probate may be required for several reasons, including:
+Formal probate matters are typically heard by a judge and may involve 1 or more court hearings.
+You might need to file a formal probate for several reasons, including:

 - To object to an informal probate